Brownfields Property Management Branch

 Land Use Restriction Update Information

 Once here, sort by name and the form can be found by the first five digits of the Brownfields Project Number.
-Once downloaded, owners or their authorized agents (for example, Home Owner’s Associations) should complete, sign, notarize and submit the original form along with any required supplemental reports or documentation to the following address:
+Once downloaded, owners or their authorized agents (for example, Home Owner’s Associations) should complete, sign, notarize and submit the completed original or scanned copy of the original form along with any required supplemental reports or documentation using the following options:

 Raleigh, NC 27699-1646

-In addition to the mailed original, a scanned copy of the notarized original may also be emailed to BFpropertymanagement@ncdenr.gov for additional receipt tracking purposes.
-Please note that many agreements also require that the Land Use Restriction Update form is also sent to local governments and/or environmental health officials.
-Each agreement may be different, so please consult your Notice of Brownfields Property for specific requirements.
+Please note that many agreements also require that the Land Use Restriction Update is sent to local governments and/or environmental health officials.
+Each agreement may be different, so please review your Notice of Brownfields Property LURs for those specific requirements.

 Signup for a LURU Reminder email every year!